POSSE to Facebook

 Tantek via Twitter

-Tantek Çelik POSSEs notes, articles by name + permalink, replies (including RSVPs) out from tantek.com to Twitter, and then uses the Twitter/FB integration functionality to cascade (except for plain replies) that POSSEing from Twitter to Facebook by default (sometimes FB copies of tweets are manually hidden from timeline).
+Until 2018-08-01: Tantek Çelik POSSEs notes, articles by name + permalink, replies (including RSVPs) out from tantek.com to Twitter, and then used to use the Twitter/FB integration functionality to cascade (except for plain replies) POSSEing from Twitter to Facebook by default (sometimes FB copies of tweets are manually hidden from timeline).
 Reasons:

 - insufficient marginal utility (typically) in writing a custom POSSE syndicator to FB.